diburrockp75964/diburrockp/README.md

-*NSYNC's "No Strings Attached" spawned hit singles like "Bye Bye Bye" and "It's Gonna Be Me," solidifying their status as pop superstars.
+The Prodigy's album "The Fat of the Land" (1997) popularized the big beat genre and featured hit singles like "Firestarter" and "Breathe."